wp-plugins/simple-welcome-bar/readme.txt

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Open the settings for 'Welcome Bar' and change to your needs.
+3. Open the settings for 'Simple Welcome Bar' and change to your needs.

 == Frequently Asked Questions ==

-= My theme covers up the WP Welcome Bar, how do I force it to the top? =
+= My theme covers up the Simple Welcome Bar, how do I force it to the top? =

 Some themes use the CSS 'Z-Index' property to adjust placement of certain elements.
 To adjust the z-index override of Welcome Bar, open the settings page and change the 'Z-Index fix' value up until your problem is resolved.